All Episodes

 This is echoed when Christ is held up on the cross to inoculate us from sin.

-the sacrifice of isaac or the sort of unfulfilled sacrifice of isaac by abraham and the actual sacrifice in the same location as christ but Like these, I think what's challenging for people, and in fact it's a conversation I've had with someone quite recently, is people's rationalism is a barrier to faith.
+I think what's challenging for people, and in fact it's a conversation I've ever seen quite recently, is people's rationalism is a barrier to faith.

-And like this kind of stuff, it's really good.
+And like this kind of stuff, it's really good and I like it.

 I like this kind of sort of like, you know, can't you see how the zodiac and astronomical movements would inform people?